armory/docs/content/en/includes/aurora-borealis/agent-argo-install.md

 > Note: You can use encrypted secrets instead of providing plaintext values.
 For more information, see the [Secrets Guide]({{< ref "secrets" >}}).

 Each Kubernetes cluster that you install the RNA on should have a unique account name that you set using the `agent-k8s.accountName` parameter.
-You select the deployment target by specifying the account name you gave it.
+You select the deployment target by specifying the account name when you run the `deploy` command.

 ```bash
 # Add the Armory helm repo.
 This only needs to be done once.